bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### Now for some problems

 I know that you have been dreading doing any real work for a while now, but there is just some things that have to be practiced.
 Unfortunately, you probably won't be able to understand the much more complicated topics in the next few chapters if you do not understand what you have read so far.
-To make things interesting, please copy and paste the following code into your MySQL command box.
+To make things interesting, please copy, paste, and run the following code in your MySQL command box.

      INSERT INTO FRUITS VALUES (004,"Peaches","Yellow",
      "Sweet Moist","Juicy",".17",120,72,"2011-05-08